 The overall effect of zero-setting and zero-tracking devices shall be not more than 4 %, and of the initial zero-setting device not more than 20 %, of the maximum capacity.

-Note: These provisions do not affect an instrument of class (m), except if it is used for commercial transactions.
+This does not affect an instrument of class , except if it is used for commercial transactions.